QuickBooks Desktop Complete Guide

 The Quickbooks integration does not support use of "Discount" type items in inventory due to Intuit's irregular treatment of these items in their integration.

 Products do not sync automatically between the apps.
-You will need to push a sync from QB to Syncro, or create the item on both sides, and map them together on the product in Syncro.
+You will need to push to sync from QB to Syncro, or create the item on both sides, and map them together on the product in Syncro.

 Please note that for Quickbooks Desktop invoices with the following will not sync: